St. Joseph’s Primary School

 Up to the 1960s, the school building housed the primary children downstairs and the secondary school students upstairs.
 The increasing numbers of students attending the secondary school meant that requirements would soon outstrip the space available, so a decision was taken in 1963 to construct a new primary school in front of the existing building.
 This eight-classroom building was officially opened in March 1966 under principal Rev. Brother Murphy, and it serves the primary school education of boys in Dungarvan to this day.

 Due to a fall in vocations in the Christian Brothers, a permanent lay teacher, Mr. Maurice Kearney, was appointed as principal in 1990 for the first time in the history of the school.
-Maurice has continued in this role to date.
 Notice was then given in December 1991 that the school was being handed over to the parish of Dungarvan and that CBS involvement in its management would cease.
 The handover took effect in May 1992 and the school was renamed St. Joseph’s (Scoil Naomh Seosamh).
+When Maurice Kearney retired in August 2013, Ms. Maeve Saunderson took over as the first female principal of the school.
 The uniform is a royal blue jersey, grey shirt and grey pants.
 Our motto is “Ní neart go cur le chéile” and our crest depicts various activities within the school.

 , 12th March 1966: The new £65,000 Christian Brothers’ Primary School in Dungarvan, which was opened and blessed by his Lordship, Most Rev. Dr. Russell, Bishop of the Diocese, on Wednesday last.
 Reproduced, with permission, from the Dungarvan Leader